Jonathan-Beale/codenomicon/README.md

 - **Editing Code**: Open files from the file explorer and edit them in the Monaco Editor.
 The editor supports various languages and themes.
 - **Version Control**: Use the clone, stage, and delete functionalities for basic version control operations.
-- **Chatting**: Utilize the chat interface to communicate with the AI.
+- **AI Chatting**: Utilize the chat interface to communicate with the AI.
 The chat history is stored and can be retrieved for reference.

 ## Technologies Used